vidluther/markdown-resume/resume.md

 - Member of xyz club, etc.
 - I didn't really go to college so I don't know what you would put here.

-### BEng in Mechanical Engineering, Aristotle University of Thessaloniki
+### BEng in Mechanical Engineering, Aqqccqqcqqstotle University of Thessaloniki

-- 4.0 GPA
+2004 - 2009

-- Deans List
+As a mechanical engineer,i have devoted the first three years of my study in obtaining the basic knowledge an engineer ought to have.
-- Member of xyz club, etc.
+During the last two years, i attended the industrial engineering branch of study,concetrating on Statistical Quality Control,Production and Operations Research as well as on Logistics, Supply Chain Management, Realibility and Maintenance and Simulation.
-- I didn't really go to college so I don't know what you would put here.
+ The title of my dissertation thesis was &quot;The study of the waiting line in the Emergency Department of General Papageoriou Hospital using simulation software&quot;